-Here everyone can meet and engage in various activities.
 The goal is for street sports and street culture to be accessible to everyone – even when the weather does not allow it.
-In sun, rain and wind.
-All GAME Houses help create and strengthen communities around street sports and culture.
+Here people can meet and engage in various activities and therefore strengthen the communities around street sports and culture.
 Involving the local communities is an important part of the process of building GAME Houses.
 Before and after the opening of the facilities, the users are invited to take part in several participatory workshops.

-The GAME Houses have a strong focus on sustainability in terms of the reuse of old buildings and materials into new functions.
-The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keep the construction costs down compared to traditional indoor sports facilities.
+The GAME Houses have a strong focus on sustainability in terms of the reuse of old buildings and materials for new functions.
+The urban street culture architecture complements the industrial history of the buildings with their raw and distinctive character and keeps the construction costs down compared to traditional indoor sports facilities.

-|Go to GAME House Copenhagen, 2010
+|Go to GAME House Copenhagen

-Go to GAME House Esbjerg, 2016
+Go to GAME House Esbjerg

-|Go to GAME House Aalborg, 2018
+|Go to GAME House Aalborg

-Go to GAME House Viborg, 2018
+Go to GAME House Viborg